Plattsburgh, New York: Ferry

 The closest American city larger than Plattsburgh is Burlington, Vermont, which is reachable by a ferry or a bridge located further north at Rouses Point.
 Ferry service is provided at Cumberland Head, and heads to Grand Isle by the Lake Champlain Transportation Company.
 The seasonal ferry between Port Kent and Burlington has ceased operations and is unlikely to reopen.

 Air

 Plattsburgh International Airport uses the runway of the former Plattsburgh Air Force Base, which closed in 1995.
 The airport terminal was completed in February 2007 with the building being dedicated on April 27, 2007.

-Direct flights from Plattsburgh include flights to Philadelphia International Airport, Fort Lauderdale, Orlando, St. Petersburg, Florida, and others.
-Airlines flying out of Plattsburgh include Contour Airlines (which code shares with American Airlines), Breeze Airways, and Allegiant Air.

 Plattsburgh flight demand is driven by the increased traffic from Montreal, Quebec.
 At approximately 80% to 85% of total yearly demand, Plattsburgh's airport markets itself as Montreal's American Airport, given it is closer to Montreal's South Shore Residents than Montreal-Pierre Elliott Trudeau International Airport, even with a 10 (workdays/Canadian side) to 20-minute (weekend/Canadian side) average border wait time.

-Cargo flights are offered by FedEx Feeder which delivers goods to more major airports aboard Cessna Caravans to be shipped on long haul flights and UPS which does similar service using Embrear 110 turboprop aircraft.